lelesgaray/covid-analysis/README.md

-This is a short analysis using a COVID database.
+Short analysis of a COVID database using Google Colab.